intake/intake/docs/source/glossary.rst

 .. glossary::

+    Cache
+        Local copies of remote files.
+Intake allows for download-on-first-use for data-soruces, so that subsequent access is much faster, see :ref:`caching`.
+The format of the files is unchanged in this case, but may be decompressed.

     Catalog
         A collection of entries, each of which corresponds to a specific :term:`Data-set`.
 Within Intake, a catalog is most commonly defined in a :term:`YAML` file, but there are other possibilities, such as connecting to an Intake